HEP-FCC/fcc-tutorials/FccCondor.md

 - the fcc_software is "fcc-pythia8-generate"
 - the input_file is "ee_ZH_Zmumu_Hbb.txt"

-After, the script calls the executable (software) followed by the input file.
+After, the script calls the executable followed by the input file.

 By Default, the results should appear in the current working directory.